 Refusing a Breath Test in Queensland

-Once you have stopped, the police officer may ask you for your name, your address, and your driver’s license.
+The police officer may ask the driver for their name, address, and driver’s licence.
 If they do ask for these details, you are required by law to respond truthfully.
-Failure to do so is an offence.
-However, the police officer may just request you to take the test without this information.
+However, the police officer may just request you to take the test without providing this information.
 The police officer will then request you to blow slowly and steadily into a tube which is attached to a breath analyser.

-If this initial breath test shows you are over the legal limit of 0.05%, you will then be required to take a second test on a more advanced machine that provides a more accurate reading.
+If this initial breath test shows you are over the legal limit for your class of licence, you will be required to take a second test on a more advanced machine that provides a more accurate reading.
 This second test may be at the closest police station, or at a ‘booze bus’.
-If this second test shows that your blood concentration level is over the legal limit, you will be charged with drink driving.
-Under section 80(5) of the Transport Operations (Road Use Management) Act 1995, if you refuse to attend a police station for this second test, the police may use ‘such force as is necessary’ to get you there.
+The police may use ‘such force as is necessary’ to get you there to a police station for this test if you do not cooperate.
+If the second test shows that your blood concentration level is over the legal limit, you will be charged with an offence.

-The police can also breath test another person in the vehicle if they believe that they were driving prior to being pulled over.
-The police can also request that a person give a breath test if they reasonably suspect that in the three hours prior the person had driven a car, tram or train, attempted to put a car, tram or train in motion, or was in charge of a car, tram or train.
+The police can also breath test another person in the vehicle if they believe that they were driving prior to the vehicle being pulled over.
+The police can also request that a person give a breath test if they reasonably suspect that in the three hours prior the person drove a car, tram or train, attempted to put a car, tram or train in motion, or was in charge of a car, tram or train.

 Refusing a breath test in Queensland